What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 As one shares the gospel, there is an invitation.

-Can one be faithful in evangelism without giving an invitation?
+Can one be faithful in evangelistic preaching without giving an invitation?

 - Jesus gives a simple invitation: “Come to me, all you who are weary and heavy laden, I will give you rest.”
 (Matt 11.28)